nilearn/nilearn/nilearn/datasets/description/neurovault.rst

 maps, parcellations, and atlases of the human brain.
 You can read about it and browse the images it contains at www.neurovault.org.

-Additionally, it is possible to ask Neurosynth to anotate the maps we have downloaded.
+It is also possible to ask Neurosynth to annotate the maps found on Neurovault.
 Neurosynth is a platform for large-scale, automated synthesis of fMRI data.
 It can be used to perform decoding.
 You can find out more about Neurosynth at www.neurosynth.org.

 Content
 -------